Cherry (2021 film): Soundtrack

+Track listing

 Release

 Apple Original Films and Apple TV+ acquired distribution rights to the film in September 2020 for around $40 million.
-The film was theatrically released on February 26, 2021 and was released on Apple TV+ on March 12, 2021.
+The film was theatrically released on February 26, 2021, and was released on Apple TV+ on March 12, 2021.

 Reception

 Critical response

 Review aggregator website Rotten Tomatoes reports that 37% of 213 critics gave the film a positive review, with an average rating of 5.20/10.
 The site's critics consensus reads: "It's certainly stylish and it offers Tom Holland a welcome opportunity to branch out, but Cherry's woes stem from a story that's too formulaic to bowl anyone over."
-According to Metacritic, which assigned the film a weighted average score of 44 out of 100 based on 45 critics, indicating "mixed or average reviews".
+According to Metacritic, which assigned the film a weighted average score of 44 out of 100 based on 45 critics, indicating "mixed or average" reviews.

 Writing for IndieWire, David Ehrlich gave the film a grade of D and said, "...directors Anthony and Joe Russo paid [author Nico Walker] $1 million dollars for the film rights and turned it into their first post-Avengers: Endgame production.
 Suffering through the Russo brothers' scuzzy, interminable, and misjudged adaptation of Walker's life story, there's no question who got the better end of that deal."
+He further states that Holland was miscast and "radiates so much friendly neighborhood sincerity that he can only wear his character's indifference like it's just another mask."

 Owen Gleiberman of Variety said: "There's hardly a moment in Cherry that's believable, but the film's true crime is that there's hardly a moment in it that's enjoyable either.
 The only emotion the movie conveys is being full of itself," and later named it the worst film of 2021.
 The Hollywood Reporter's David Rooney called the film "way overripe" and wrote: "Walker's story no doubt is grounded in a very real milieu that reflects the grim existence of countless Americans returning from active duty to a country blighted by economic downturn, shrinking opportunity and substance abuse.
 But the only reality Cherry reflects with numbing insistence is that of co-directors getting high on their own high style."

 Matt Gallagher of The Intercept wrote that both the film and the book it was based upon have been criticized for erasing the actual victims of the crime, such as the bank teller whom Walker allegedly threatened to kill.